Sakito Maru: Early service

-On 4 September 1940 on a foggy morning, SAKITO MARU collides with 1,514-ton fishing barge "Olympic II" that is anchored on “Horseshoe Kelp” fishing bank at the entrance of Los Angeles Harbor.
-"Olympic II" sinks in 100 feet of water.
-Seven or eight persons aboard her are killed.
-On 24 September 1941 she tows "Arima Maru", that had run four miles south of Mollendo harbor, Peru on 25 May, to Callao, Peru after being refloated.
-Temporary repairs are made then she tows Arima Maru to Yokohama, Japan for permanent repairs departing 9 October and arriving on 20 November, 1941.

-Aleutians Islands campaign
+On the foggy morning of 4 September 1940, Sakito Maru collided with the 1,514-gross register ton fishing barge Olympic II, which was anchored on the Horseshoe Kelp fishing bank at the entrance of Los Angeles Harbor off Los Angeles, California.
+Olympic II sank in 100 ft of water with the loss of seven or eight lives.

+On 24 September 1941, Sakito Maru took the Japanese cargo ship Arima Maru — which had been refloated after running aground on the coast of Peru 4 nmi south of the harbor at Mollendo on 25 May 1941 — under tow to Callao, Peru.
+After temporary repairs to Arima Maru at Callao, Sakito Maru departed Callao with Arima Maru under tow on 9 October 1941 and proceeded to Yokohama, Japan.
+On 20 November 1941, the two vessels arrived at Yokohama, where Arima Maru underwent permanent repairs.

+Battle of the Komandorski Islands

 After the beginning of World War II, Sakito Maru was converted into a troop transport.
 She and the merchant cruiser Asaka Maru were operating as transports, carrying reinforcements to the Japanese garrison of Attu in the Aleutian Islands during the Aleutian Islands campaign, when their convoy encountered the warships of United States Navy Task Group 16.6 in the North Pacific Ocean near the Komandorski Islands on 27 March 1943.
 Sakito Maru and Asaka Maru steamed away and avoided combat in the ensuing Battle of the Komandorski Islands.
 Two U.S. Navy PBY Catalina flying boats sighted the two transports during the afternoon, but land-based United States Army Air Forces airstrikes launched against them during the afternoon failed to find them.
 They returned safely to Paramushiro in the Kuril Islands, but failed to deliver the reinforcements to Attu.